regit/secure-conntrack-helpers/secure-conntrack-helpers.rst

 These kind of packets can then be authorized thanks to modules like state or conntrack which can match RELATED packets.

-This system lays on parsing of data coming or from the user or from the server.
+This system relies on parsing of data coming either from the user or the server.
-It is thus subject to attack and this is necessary to take some protections when using connection tracking helpers.
+It is therefore vulnerable to attack and great care must be taken when using connection tracking helpers.

 Connection Tracking helpers default configuration
 -------------------------------------------------